procrypt/kompose-example/README.md

 INFO[0000] file "redis-slave-deploymentconfig.json" created
 INFO[0000] file "redis-slave-imagestream.json" created
 ```
-All the Openshift artifacts generated use a single docker-compose file.
-Here you can the edit the files if you want to make some adddional changes.
+Once generated, you can inspect the files and edit these files if you want to make some adddional changes as per your requirement.

 ```